 Crisis Track allows you to track damage for several events through the Incidents feature.
 You can create a new incident, edit incidents, and deactivate or delete old incidents.
 Each incident keeps the data separate.
 Information such as equipment, employees, and structures are listed across all incidents.

-Incidents can only be created and edited by personnel with Admin or Commander roles.
+Incidents can only be created and edited by personnel with Admin, Admin (No Payroll), or Commander roles.
 For more information about user roles, please see the Users article.
 Each incident can be created using one of the following two methods, based on whether you are an Admin or Commander.

-Creating an Incident – Method 1 (Only for Personnel with Admin Role)
+Creating an Incident – Method 1 (For Personnel Assigned as Admin or Admin (No Payroll)

 1. Log into the Crisis Track Console.

 2. On the home screen, incidents can be created by clicking Create New Incident or by clicking Select Administrative Functions.
 If selecting Create New Incident, skip to "Add New Incident" step 2.